netlight-johannadagfalk/goclimate/app/views/api/documentations/show.md

 for a trip with multiple legs, retrieve the estimated footprint for each leg and sum estimated footprint for each to create a total for the full trip.

-> **🚧 PRE-RELEASE NOTE:** This endpoint currently always responds with an
+> **🚧 PRE-RELEASE NOTE:** This endpoint currently uses a very simple algorithm
-> estimated footprint of 1.0 tonne CO2eq regardless of input parameters.
-We
-> will start doing actual calculations soon and continue to improve the
+> for footprint calculations.
+We will improve the accuracy to a documented
-> accuracy of our algorithm over time.
+> precision soon.

 **Endpoint:**